Ryan Gardner

 Ryan Gardner (born April 18, 1978) is a Canadian-born Swiss former professional ice hockey forward.
 He last played for HC Lugano, Fribourg-Gottéron, SC Bern, ZSC Lions and HC Ambrì-Piotta in the National League (NL).
 He won the Swiss national championship four times.
-Representing the Swiss national team he captured a silver medal at the 2013 World Championships.
+Representing the Swiss national team, he captured a silver medal at the 2013 World Championships.
+Gardner was born in Akron, Ohio during his father's time with the Cleveland Barons, but grew up in Switzerland in the 1980s and then Aurora, Ontario (late 1980s and 1990s).

 Career

 While his father Dave Gardner was playing professionally in Switzerland, Gardner played in the country as a youngster.
 Later, he spent time with the London Knights and North Bay Centenntials in the OHL, before moving back to Switzerland.
 He made his debut in the top-flight National League A (NLA) at HC Ambrì-Piotta during the 1997-98 season.

 In 2001, he signed with HC Lugano, where he stayed until 2007.
-During his time in Lugano, he captured the 2003 and 2006 Swiss championship.
+During his time in Lugano, he captured the 2003 and 2006 Swiss championships.
 He then spent three years with the ZSC Lions, winning the NLA title in 2008 and the 2008-09 Champions Hockey League.
 From 2010 to 2015, he turned out for SC Bern, winning another championship in 2013 and the Swiss cup competition in 2015.

-At the conclusion of the 2014–15 season, on April 2, 2015, Gardner was traded by SC Bern to HC Fribourg-Gottéron in exchange for Timo Helbling.
+After the 2014–15 season, on April 2, 2015, Gardner was traded by SC Bern to HC Fribourg-Gottéron in exchange for Timo Helbling.
 In April 2016, he signed a deal to return to HC Lugano, where he played until the conclusion of the 2016-17.

 Gardner announced his retirement from professional ice hockey in February 2018.